 A. Yes, you can bring a camera, binoculars or camcorder as the balloon makes an excellent platform for photography.
 They must not be in metal cases and they are carried at your own risk.

 Q. How many passengers are there in the balloon?

-A. Our larger balloon during the 2014 season carries eight to ten people, and our smaller balloon up to four people.
+A. Our larger balloon carries up to 12 people, and our smallest balloon two people.